-Owners SCentre Group, ISPT and Asia Pacific Fund, plan to build a 14-level apartment complex on part of their asset.
+Owners SCentre Group, ISPT and Asia Pacific Fund, plan to build a 14-level apartment complex on part of the asset.

-The consortium is also proposing a two-storey podium containing 43,000 square metres of retail space at the complex’s north-west corner.
+The consortium is also proposing a two-storey podium with 43,000 square metres of retail at the complex’s north-west corner.

-About 18,000 sqm of office space will also be added to the Doncaster centre at 619 Doncaster Road, on the north-east corner of Williamsons Road.
+About 18,000 sqm of office area will also be added to the centre at 619 Doncaster Road, on the north-east corner of Williamsons Road.

-This would make the shopping centre one of the biggest in the country, following Westfield Sydney, Westfield Chermside and in Victoria, Westfield Fountain Gate and Chadstone Shopping Centre – the latter Australia’s largest mall, with more than 215,000 sqm of retail area.
+This would make it one of the biggest retail complexes in the country, following Westfield Sydney, Westfield Chermside and in Victoria, Westfield Fountain Gate and Chadstone Shopping Centre (the latter Australia’s largest mall, with more than 215,000 sqm of retail area).

-Upon redevelopment, Westfield Doncaster would contain more shopping space than Highpoint, Westfield Knox, Eastland and Westfield Southland.
+It would be larger than Highpoint, Westfield Knox, Eastland and Westfield Southland.

-“The upgrade will include an expanded bus interchange, improved car and pedestrian access within the centre and additional car parking,” Mr Wynne said.
+“The upgrade will include an expanded bus interchange, improved car and pedestrian access within the centre and additional car parking,” Mr Wynne added.

 Member for Eastern Metropolitan, Shaun Leane, added “the expansion to Westfield Doncaster will create thousands of local jobs and make this shopping district even better”.